 Revelation 21:6 “And He said to me, ‘It is done!
 I am the Alpha and the Omega, the Beginning and the End.
 I will give of the fountain of the water of life freely to him who thirsts.’”

 Three times Jesus calls himself “the Beginning”.
-He is the beginning of God’s creation, just like a wife is the beginning of a man’s family.
+He is the beginning of God’s creation, just as a wife is the beginning of a man’s family.
 Why?
-Because God created through His Son.
+Because God would create through His Son.
 How can I compare the Son of God to a wife?
-1Corinthians 3 says, God is head of Christ, just like a husband is head of his wife.
+1Corinthians 3 says God is head of Christ - just like a husband is head of his wife.

 CHRIST - “THE ETERNALLY BLESSED GOD”

 Romans 9:5 [Israelites] “of whom are the fathers and from whom, according to the flesh, Christ came, who is over all the eternally blessed God.
 Amen.”

 [COMPARE] “to them belong the patriarchs, and of their race, according to the flesh, is the Christ.
 God who is over all be blessed for ever.
 Amen” (RSV).